happydpc/ember/notes.md

 In any case, abacus now exists.
 I wanted to just call it math, but there's already a math crate.
 There's probably already an abacus crate, but fuck it.
 Next step is to draw a triangle but using the machinery of the engine.
 I'm thinking it might be about time to flesh out the render system.

+## 5/7/21

+Moved the math library under the engine because apparently glium can't implement vertex types onto structures not defined in this crate, but that's fine. that's how i was originally going to do it anyways.
+I'm implementing geometries and renderables right now, and i originally opened this to say I should probably implement a geometry trait even if it just implements a create function so that I can use it as a type, but i think i'll just do that now. actually no i'm not going to do that until i need it. i don't want to implement anything without good reason and "because i might need it" seems superfluous. a renderable, on the other hand, definitely seems like something i want a trait for.
+This way I can accept vectors of renderables and know they all have initialize and draw calls etc. also i should probably start writing comments.
+I comment code way more at work apparently.
+I've now written out the renderable initialization with buffers and whatever. the next task is to figure out how to structure the draw call.